-Lovell Chen Architects & Heritage Consultants, Review of Heritage Overlay 1 - Port Melbourne: Stage 2 Review - Summary Report, 2012
+Lovell Chen Architects & Heritage Consultants, Review of Heritage Overlay 1 - Port Melbourne: Stage 2 Review - Summary Report, 2012 v Recorded as such in listings in the Sands & McDougall Melbourne Directory, various years between 1880 and 1905.

 Recommended for inclusion in the Schedule to the Heritage Overlay in the Port Phillip Planning Scheme.